Website updated on .

-My good friend Liz, from Flowers by Liz, and I chose the Peconic River for our first L.I. river adventure this year.
+My friend Liz and I chose the Peconic River for our first L.I. river adventure this year.
 We launched our kayaks, my Old Town 120 and Liz's Poke boat (the Poke Boat is at least 30lbs. lighter - not great if you're looking to build your physique but beneficial nonetheless), at the State launch site on S. River Rd., off Edwards Ave. in Riverhead, and the water level was so high it reached over the step at the launch.
 Here's a photo of the site.
 The plan was to paddle up to the L.I.R.R. trestle (This R.R. track is active), secure our boats, have lunch there and then proceed upstream to the Connecticut Ave. launch site.
 Having lunch with a friend, on the river, seemingly in the middle of another century is a unique experience that I recommend.
 After lunch Liz decided to ford the area and relaunch on the west side.
 I just had to give a try to paddling under the trestle though, which was a complete waste of time as the water was swift and I couldn't get close to an attempt at paddling through.
 It was easy to ford on the north side though and from there we resumed our paddle upstream.
 We found it necessary to ford again at the path that leads from across the old Grumman site as the water was really high in the culverts and running swift.
 You couldn't ask for a better day to be on the water paddling as the temperature was high in the 60's and the sky was clear with few clouds.
 There wasn't much wildlife to see.
 A turtle and a snake trying to warm their cold blood in the sun is all.
 I didn't see the snake so I couldn't get a photo, however, Liz saw it and the yell that escaped her lips could be heard over a good part of the river - scared the heck out of me.
 We didn't see many birds either but we heard them; they were loud, and everywhere.
 During the trip we passed a couple kayakers heading downstream and were also surprised by a group who were launching at Connecticut Av.
 I thought it might be an early tour, however, Mike, who owned the boats, said he was just taking some friends out for the day.
 We spent a brief moment relaxing across the road, facing the Sportsman's Club, then got back in our kayaks and did the entire trip in reverse.
 All told Liz and I spent a little more than 4 hours on the Peconic today.
 Here are a couple more photos.

-Spring, 2010, begins my kayaking season and after having missed a great part of 2009 I'm very excited about getting started.
-Each week I'll write about where I've kayaked along with photos and descriptions to better show the sorts of adventures that can be enjoyed while paddling on Long Island.
+Spring begins my kayaking season and after having missed a great part of 2009 I'm very excited about getting started.
+I'll write about where I've kayaked along with photos and descriptions to better show the sorts of adventures that can be enjoyed while paddling on Long Island.
 I hope you'll stop by now and again.
 And if you send an email to describe your adventures I'll attempt to place the information on this website.
 I hope we'll see each other while having fun on the waterways of Long Island.

-This past Sunday I, the trip leader Liz, and seven others got together at Caleb Smith State Park, which is situated in Smithtown off Jericho Turnpike, for one of our river clean-ups.
+This past Sunday 9 of us got together at Caleb Smith State Park, which is situated in Smithtown off Jericho Turnpike, for one of our river clean-ups.
 If you've read other journal entries you'll have noticed we help clean both the upper Nissequogue and Connequot Rivers of a considerable amount of debris on a regular basis.
 On this day the nine of us with five single kayaks, one tandem, and a canoe met at Caleb Smith State Park and caravanned behind an official government truck across Jericho Turnpike to the lake where we assembled (kayaks, gear and all.
 While we were getting prepared to launch we had the opportunity to talk with some hikers and fishermen who were surprised to see kayakers in the park.
 And when we explained what was happening a couple were impressed enough to express an interest.
 The paddle downriver was an absolute pleasure as the sky was clear of clouds and the temperature was in the low 70's.
 There were no obstructions in the waterway to speak of, and also much less debris than earlier clean-ups (obvious to us all that our efforts were showing results).
 The scenery was spectacular and beyond description but you can be a witness by viewing here and here.
 The southernmost part of the river, which is within the park, is truly pristine and while paddling downriver it's easy to lose oneself in the majesty of nature and conjure thoughts of how it may have been many years in the past.
 At this spillway, which is about the half way point, we tied up and stopped for a snack and a moment to enjoy it all.
 After a short while we again started off downstream where some Great Blue Herons (Ardea herodias) were spotted, then Wood Ducks (Aix sponsa), and Kingfishers (Megaceryle alcyon).
 It wasn't long after that we approached the end of our trip which is at the falls that marks the end of the upper and the beginning of the lower part of this river.
 We were on the water about 3 ½ hours.

 After all the rain, and then wind, of this past week, Saturday was an absolute jewel.
 My friend, and recent paddling buddy, Liz, and I, shared a ride out east where we met up with a group in Southampton (led by Steve B.).
 There were about 13 boats and 15 kayakers in all, and we were treated to magnificent scenery like this, and this during the trip.
 We launched off Bullhead Bay and meandered toward Scallop Pond stopping for a breather, a chat, and some lunch here.
 During lunch most of us were treated to some unexpected humor when one of the ladies in the group spied a stowaway rodent that might have been a mouse but could have been a vole (family Cricetidae) in the cockpit of her kayak.
 After the rodent was evicted, and upon finishing lunch, we started our return trip, and within 15 minutes of our destination we were invited by one amongst us, Rudy, to stop off at his home which is conveniently located by the waters edge.
 Some of us accepted the invitation, and after parking our boats we all enjoyed some light conversation as Rudy graciously supplied a libation and light snack which provided the needed strength to paddle through the white caps and wind that blew up while we were acting like hares, and not tortoises.
 And as an afterthought I took this shot of the bay from Rudy's pier.
 Wow!
 What a reward.
 I rarely if ever carry a timepiece while on the water so I estimate the entire time spent in kayak amounted to about 3 hours.